About me

 Subscribe to get FREE recipes from Southern Food and Fun straight to your inbox!

 As the former communications director for a non-profit (Georgia Pharmacy Association), Lucy has published hundreds of articles in widely circulated magazines and newsletters.
-With a Master of Arts in Professional Writing (Kennesaw State University) and more than twenty years experience writing and editing professionally, she’s blending a love of writing with a passion for cooking, entertaining, and traveling into a breathing representation of all—Southern Food & Fun.
+With a Master of Arts in Professional Writing (Kennesaw State University) and more than twenty years of experience writing and editing professionally, she’s blending a love of writing with a passion for cooking, entertaining, and traveling into a breathing representation of all—Southern Food & Fun.

-I learned to cook standing in a chair at my grandmother’s and mother’s kitchen counter, and over the last twenty-five years have studied the art and practiced on my family and friends.
+I learned to cook standing in a chair at my grandmother’s and mother’s kitchen counter, and over the last twenty-five years, have studied the art and practiced on my family and friends.
 I still call my Mama to ask how to make a family recipe, and there are many things that I’ll probably never get exactly right.

 Many of the foods they cooked, and consequently many of the foods I cook, don’t have written instructions.